 These ones are pretty much a given Bozeman pastime since Bridger Bowl and Big Sky Resort are both less than an hour away.
 Bridger is the favorite amongst locals and is smaller than its Big Sky neighbor, but both offer fantastic skiing and snowboarding to keep everyone busy all winter long.
 Keep an eye on the blue light on the Baxter Hotel, if it’s blinking it means you might want to call in for a ski day at work because it’s snowing at Bridger!

 Thanks to the ever-growing popularity of hockey in this town, ice skating is a big winter activity.
-Luckily in Bozeman there are so many places to enjoy this sport.
-Bozeman has three outdoor rinks maintained by the city and offering lessons.
-Beall, South Side and Bogert all have rinks open during the winter and ready for you.
+Luckily in Bozeman, there are so many places to enjoy this sport.
+Bozeman has three outdoor rinks maintained by the city and offers lessons.
+Beall, South Side, and Bogert all have rinks open during the winter and ready for you.
 These rinks have lights for evening skates…there’s something about ice skating under the stars!
 A couple of the local elementary schools also have ice skating rinks.
 These are generally smaller and less crowded, perfect for beginners.
-For those braver souls there is always the option to skate on one of the many frozen ponds around town or Hyalite Reservoir.
-For hockey the place to go is Haynes Pavilion.
+For those braver souls, there is always the option to skate on one of the many frozen ponds around town or Hyalite Reservoir.
+For hockey, the place to go is Haynes Pavilion.
 They have youth and adult leagues, lessons, open skate times and so much more.

 If you are not a fan of the snow, or you just need a break from all the skiing, ice fishing and sledding you've been doing, there are several hot springs in and around Bozeman that are perfect for taking the chill right out of the air.
 Bozeman Hot Springs is just a short drive past Four Corners with wonderful amenities.
 If you’re the sort of person who enjoys live music with their soak, Norris Hot Springs is the perfect place to go.
 Looking for a weekend getaway?
 Chico Hot Springs has lodging, delicious food, live music and a two open air mineral hot springs pools.
 We're warming up just thinking about it!